alephnode/alephnode/src/pages/06-optimizing-site-performance/index.md

 The easiest way to reduce image size is to run them through a compression tool.
 There are a few different options online, but I enjoy <A href="https://compressor.io/" target="_blank">Compressor IO </a> for my optimization needs.

 It's also beneficial to prefer JPEG over PNG assets for photos and other complex images.
-This is because of the compression algorithm JPEG uses, lossy, which removes pixel data (unlike PNG's lossless algorithm).
+This is because of the compression algorithm JPEG uses, lossy, which removes pixel data (unlike PNG, which is lossless).

 Once you've made a pass through the assets referenced on your page, it's time to look at code-side optimizations worth making.